24 Interesting Facts About Slovakia

 24. The village of Terchová in northwest Slovakia is known for its collective vocal and instrumental folk music, traditionally played by shepherds.

-Every effort has been made to verify these facts about Slovakia using primary sources.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.